Andrew Bailey (banker): Career

+Financial Conduct Authority

 On 26 January 2016, it was announced Bailey become CEO of the UK Financial Conduct Authority replacing acting CEO Tracey McDermott, who had taken over following Martin Wheatley's resignation after a vote of no confidence by George Osborne in July 2015.

 In September 2019, Bailey faced allegations of falling asleep during a meeting with campaigners for the British Steel Pension Scheme (BSPS) and failing to act quickly on a major pension mis-selling scandal.
 A subsequent National Audit Office probe into the case concluded that members of the BSPS suffered significant financial losses because the FCA failed to take action on numerous reports of some FCA-authorised firms giving unsuitable transfer advice.
 This led to parliamentarians commenting that the FCA was asleep at the wheel.

 In March 2020, the Treasury Select Committee criticised the performance of the Financial Conduct Authority.
 The committee said it would monitor closely the culture, operations and transparency of the FCA.
 This followed damning criticisms of the watchdog by consumer and industry groups during Bailey's tenure as its chief executive.

+In December 2020, The Gloster Report, was released: written by Dame Elizabeth Gloster it provided a damning review of the Financial Conduct Authority's supervision of London Capital & Finance (LCF).
+The review found significant flaws in the regulator's practices while it was under the leadership of Andrew Bailey (from 2016 to 2020), which allowed the firm to market high-risk products to investors, leading to £237 million in losses.

+A significant dispute arose when it was revealed that Andrew Bailey had asked investigators to remove references to his personal responsibility from the report.
+In a letter to Parliament, following his appearance, Dame Elizabeth said: "To the extent that Mr Bailey's evidence was that his representations to me were limited to requesting a distinction between personal culpability and responsibility...
+I must disagree.
+I also reject his suggestion that there has been a 'fundamental misunderstanding' on this issue."